A primer on time-series data, what it is, where to store it, and how to analyze it to gain powerful insights.

 Here’s a riddle: what do self-driving Teslas, autonomous Wall Street trading algorithms, smart homes, transportation networks that fulfill lightning-fast same-day deliveries, and tracking the daily COVID-19 statistics and air quality in your community have in common?

-For one, they are signs that our world is changing at warp speed, thanks to our ability to capture and analyze more and more data in faster and faster ways than before.
+For one, they are signs that our world is changing at warp speed, thanks to our ability to capture and analyze more and more data faster than ever before.

 However, if you look closely, you’ll notice that each of these applications requires a special kind of data:

-- Self-driving cars continuously collect data about how their local environment is changing, adjusting based on weather conditions, potholes, and countless other variables.
+- Self-driving cars continuously collect data about how their environment is changing, adjusting based on weather conditions, potholes, and countless other variables.

-- Our retail industry monitors how their assets are moving with such precision and efficiency that cheap same-day delivery is a luxury that many of us take for granted.
+- Our retail industry monitors how their assets move with such precision and efficiency that cheap same-day delivery is a luxury that many of us take for granted.

-Software developer usage patterns already reflect this.
-In fact, over the past 24 months time-series databases (TSDBs) have steadily remained the fastest growing category of databases:
+Software developer usage patterns already reflect the same trend.
+In fact, over the past two years, time-series databases (TSDBs) have steadily remained the fastest growing category of databases:

 What is time-series data?